jarrarhaider1214/docs/pages/user-guide/tutorials/project/managed-services/lab-5.md

    - You can also add other parameters by clicking **Add Parameters** button.

 7. Click **Save** to save the service.
-You can now use these variables to configure other services in your mesh.
+You can now use these variables to configure other services in your app.